Veggie burger: Origin

 There have been numerous claims of invention of the veggie burger.
 The dish, by name, may have been created in London in 1982 by Gregory Sams, who called it the 'VegeBurger'.
 Sams and his brother Craig had run a natural food restaurant in Paddington since the 1960s; a Carrefour hypermarket in Southampton sold 2000 packets in three weeks after its launch.
 An earlier reference can be heard in the 7 June 1948 episode of the American radio drama series Let George Do It called "The Mister Mirch Case" where a character refers to "vegeburgers" as a burger made of nuts and legumes.

+Food writer Pen Vogler considers a recipe for "benes yfryed" in the 14th century recipe book The Forme of Cury to be similar to a modern broad bean burger: "Take benes and seeþ hem almost til þey bersten. take and wryng out þer water clene. do þerto Oynouns ysode and ymynced. and garlec þerwith. frye hem in oile. oþer in grece. & do þerto powdour douce. & serue it forth."

 Using the name Gardenburger, an early veggie burger was developed by Paul Wenner around 1980 or 1981 in Wenner's vegetarian restaurant, The Gardenhouse, in Gresham, Oregon.

 Restaurants

 Some fast food companies have been offering vegetarian foods increasingly since the beginning of the 21st century.

 India

 In India where vegetarianism is widespread, McDonald's, Burger King, Wendy's and KFC serve veggie burgers.
 In 2012, McDonald's opened its first vegetarian-only restaurant in India.
+A popular type of burger is the Vada pav, also known as the Bombay burger.
+It originated in or near the city of Mumbai and consists of a fritter (vada), cooked with potatoes mixed with green chilis and various spices, enclosed in a bread roll (pav).